 http://en.wikipedia.org/wiki/Saterland_Frisian_language

-Online Saterland Frisian course
+Online Saterland Frisian lessons

 http://www.allezhop.de/frysk/seelter/

-Saterland Frisian Grammar
+Saterland Frisian grammar

 http://mitglied.lycos.de/Seelter2/seelgra3.htm